monitoringartist/zabbix-docker-monitoring/README.md

 How to get additional Docker permission
 =======================================

-You have to options, how to get additional Docker permission:
+You have two options, how to get additional Docker permission:

 - Edit your zabbix_agentd.conf and set AllowRoot:

     AllowRoot=1

-- Add zabbix user to docker group:
+- Or add zabbix user to docker group:

     usermod -aG docker zabbix

 Installation
 ============

 * Import provided template Zabbix-Template-App-Docker.xml.
 * Configure your Zabbix agent(s) - load zabbix-module-docker.so
 https://www.zabbix.com/documentation/2.4/manual/config/items/loadablemodules